lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

  LookupInvoice attemps to look up an invoice according to its payment hash.
-The passed payment hash *must* be exactly 32 bytes, if not an error is returned.
+The passed payment hash *must* be exactly 32 bytes, if not, an error is returned.

 ```shell

 $ lncli lookupinvoice [command options] rhash

 # --rhash value  the 32 byte payment hash of the invoice to query for, the hash should be a hex-encoded string
 ```

 ```python